theforeman/foreman_ansible/README.md

 * FOREMAN_SSL_KEY: The private key when using SSL client certificates (default  "/etc/foreman/client_key.pem")
 * FOREMAN_SSL_VERIFY: wether to verify SSL certificates.
 Use *False* to disable certificate checks.
 You can also set it to CA bundle (default is "True").

+(To obtain a valid certificate for your proxy host follow the procedure as described [here](http://theforeman.org/manuals/1.1/index.html#4.3.6SSL).)

 See the [python-requests documentation](http://docs.python-requests.org/en/master/user/advanced/#ssl-cert-verification) on the details of certificate setup.